thorwhalen/umpyre/pybits/Quick sentinels (and not using None too much).md

 # Appendix

+## Defining a bunch of sentinels in one line
 If you want to define a bunch of sentinels to be used in a module or package, you can also do it like this:

 ```python